Topics in This Section

 "For a big facility, I was amazed with how smoothly everything went for John," said Henry.
 "We never had to wait a long time for appointments, or for any type of care.
 I was truly impressed with everyone."

 John agreed.
 "I felt the care I received at Fox Chase Cancer Center was outstanding.
 Everyone was kind and respectful and the follow-up care I received after my surgery was really great.
-Dr. Watson is a gifted doctor and he made me feel at ease."
+My surgeon is a gifted doctor and he made me feel at ease."

 Today, John remains cancer–free and continues to keep busy doing yard work and tending to his vegetable garden.
 He looks back at his experience with true amazement.
-"I am just so happy that Dr. Watson was my doctor, he did an amazing job, and I would recommend that anyone who has cancer go to Fox Chase."
+"I am just so happy that with my doctor, he did an amazing job, and I would recommend that anyone who has cancer go to Fox Chase."